Frequently Asked Questions About Upaya

-- Upaya is a nonprofit organization that builds businesses to create jobs and improve the quality of life for the ultra poor.
+- Upaya is a nonprofit organization that builds businesses to create jobs and improve the quality of life for people living in extreme poverty.

 - Upaya provides business development support and investment capital to entrepreneurs with the potential to create or improve needed jobs.￼

-- Upaya has chosen to focus its efforts in India, which has over 400m households living in extreme poverty.
+- So far, Upaya's efforts have been focused on India, which has over 256 million households living in extreme poverty.

 How is Upaya Structured?

 How does Upaya Raise Funds?￼

 - Institutional giving – the organization regularly submits grant requests to large and small charitable foundations.

 - Offline giving – Upaya is able to accept cash and checks and appreciated securities from individual supporters.
 All checks should be made out to “Upaya Social Ventures" and mailed to: Upaya Social Ventures, P.O.
 Box 9603, Seattle, WA 98109.
 If contributions are to be restricted to a specific project, please include the name of the project in the memo field.
 For gifts of appreciated securities, please contact firstname.lastname@example.org for more information.